dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/managing_questions.md

 ## F.A.Q.

 ### Can I answer a question privately?
 Yes.
-Just uncheck the "Display this question publicly?" box when you answer the question.
+Just uncheck the &ldquo;Display this question publicly?&rdquo; box when you answer the question.

 ### Can I add a question to my own project?
 Yes.
 Click the &ldquo;View project&rdquo; button, and press the &ldquo;Ask a question&rdquo; link in the project page header.